 This course is intended for students that would like to 'Design a Research Project".
-It is also a perfect preparation for the final project in the MSc.
-The topics that will be presented in this course are: Defining research objectives, Setting up a research framework, Formulating research questions, Different research concepts and strategies, Various research material, Planning your research, Analysing your research results, and Reporting and presenting your research.
+Additionally, it is a perfect preparation for your final project in your MSc.

+The topics that will be presented in this course are:

+- Defining research objectives

+- Setting up a research framework

+- Formulating research questions

+- Different research concepts and strategies

+- Various research material

+- Planning your research

+- Analysing your research results

+- Reporting and presenting your research